davidmontoyago/pulumi-gcp-fullstack/README.md

     - Env config loaded from Secret Manager
     - An optional companion Redis cache with auto-configured AuthN & TLS.
     - An optional companion Bucket with auto-configured IAM.
+    - Optional cold start SLO monitoring and alerting.
 1. A frontend Cloud Run instance.
     - Env config loaded from Secret Manager
+    - Optional cold start SLO monitoring and alerting.
 2. An regional or global HTTPs load balancer ([Classic Application Load Balancer](https://cloud.google.com/load-balancing/docs/https#global-classic-connections)), with an optional gateway before the frontend and backend instances (See: [Load Balancer Recipe](#load-balancer-recipe)).
     - A Google-managed certificate.
     - Optional: default best-practice Cloud Armor policy.
     - Optional: restrict access to an allowlist of IPs.
+    - Optional: disable the load balancer all together and secure with an external WAF like [cloudflare](https://github.com/davidmontoyago/pulumi-cloudflare-free-edge-protection).

 ## Install